 In addition to general information about the business, such as the industry and the number of employees, the survey seeks to gather information about the employer’s experience registering with and using OregonSaves.

-No. We are conducting interviews only with for-profit businesses that are registered with OregonSaves.
+No. We are conducting interviews only with businesses that are registered with OregonSaves.

 For most people, the survey takes about 10 minutes to complete.